Use Chart Designer

 See Create a Chart in the Dashboard Designer for further details on these steps.

 If you are new to charting, here are guidelines that may help you determine what type of chart is best suited for the data you want to present in your dashboard:

 If you want to compare items during a specific time period, consider using a bar chart.
 Key words to think about when creating a bar chart are compare or rank.
 For example if you want to compare items sold to show which one made the most profit, you might create a bar chart that ranks the products from the lowest to highest profit.
 The bar's length determines its ranking; the label identifies the item.
 Bar chart data can be presented horizontally or vertically depending on your requirements.

-If you are comparing parts of a whole, consider using a pie chart, which gives dashboard consumers an immediate visual clue of the relative sizes of the shares of a whole.
+If you are comparing parts of a whole, consider using a pie chart.
 Key words associated with charts include, portion, share, and percentage.
-For example, if you want to demonstrate the proportion of the company's budget spent on health insurance, use a pie chart.
-Categories are represented by individual slices.
+If for example, you want to demonstrate the proportion of the company's budget spent on health insurance, use a pie chart.
 To make the chart easier to read, limit the number of slices to five.
-The size of the slice in a pie chart is determined by the value as shown in the following example:
+Pie charts can also be exploded, which means certain slices are pulled away from the remainder of the chart for emphasis.

 Line charts are useful for showing changes over time.
 Key words associated with data that is best suited for a line chart are trend, growth, and decline.
 If, for example, you want to show how product sales have changed over five years, use a line chart.
 The slope of the line helps users quickly identify the direction of the trend.